Norton Detailed Expert Review

 While I do have some complaints, I still think Norton 360 provides an excellent value.
 I’m impressed by how many well-built features each package includes.
 Most competitors offer some extra features along with their basic anti-malware scanner, but almost all of Norton 360’s security tools would be worth buying on their own.
 Plus, Norton comes with a 60-day money-back guarantee — plenty of time to test it and see if it’s the right antivirus for you.

 All of Norton’s packages are full of high-value features and internet security tools that are easy to use and greatly enhance your cybersecurity protections.

 Even on the cheapest plan, in addition to a top-notch anti-malware engine, you also get a firewall, anti-phishing protection, webcam protection, a VPN (with unlimited browsing data), a password manager, and 10 GB of cloud storage.

-Norton uses a massive malware directory as well as heuristic analysis and machine learning to detect malware.
+Norton uses a massive malware directory as well as heuristic analysis and machine learning to detect malware and provide an excellent level of virus protection.
 It offers a variety of virus scanning options plus real-time protection to keep malware from Windows, Mac, Android, and iOS devices.